maledetti-pinguini-asdosi/hackreativity-2016/README.md

 Fill `load-example.php` and save-as `load.php`.

-Add this in your Apache virtualhost:
+Add see the `htaccess.txt` for your Apache2 virtualhost.

 ## License
 Copyright (C) 2016 MPA: Maledetti pinguini asdosi: Alessio Beccati, Valerio Bozzolan and contributors.